ForNetCode/documentation/guide/config.md

 # auth config for backend
 auth {
   # ref from keycloak config, you can download it from keycloak/realm/client
   #keycloak {
   #  realm: "fornet",
   #  authServerUrl: "http://keycloak-dev.fornetcode.com",
   #  frontClientId : "fornet",
   #  # the user who has admin role can login in admin web, if undefined, anyone in the keycloak of realm can login
   #  # when server.saas enabled, this is useless
   #  adminRole: "admin",
   #  # the user who has client role can login in client, if undefined, anyone in the keycloak of realm can login
   #  # when server.saas enabled, this is useless
   #  clientRole: "client",
   #}
+  # simple auth, the admin web can access with auth.simple.token,  auth.simple.userId is required for compatible with keycloak
+  #simple {
+  #  token: "adminToken"
+  #  userId: "admin"
+  #}
 }